xullnn/c-130/pre_for_assess/review.md

 ruby 2.5.0p0 (2017-12-25 revision 61468) [x86_64-darwin17]
 ```

-All versions of Ruby since version 1.9 supply gem as part of the standard installation.
-So, you probably don't have to do anything special to get RubyGems if you're using a modern version of Ruby.

-Run `gem env` to get the information about RubyGems installation.

 Each version of Ruby on your system has its own `gem` command; if you have multiple versions of Ruby installed, then you have multiple versions of gem installed.

 Under the context of `.rvm` directory, we can see the top level directories are `rubies` and `gems`

 What are Gems?

 RubyGems, often just called Gems, are packages of code that you can download, install, and use in your Ruby programs or from the command line.
-The gem command manages your Gems; all versions of Ruby since version 1.9 supply gem as part of the standard installation.
+The `gem` command manages your Gems; all versions of Ruby since version 1.9 supply gem as part of the standard installation.
 So, you probably don't have to do anything special to get RubyGems if you're using a modern version of Ruby.
 ```
 $ gem env
 ```